About Albert Murray: Collected Essays & Memoirs (LOA #284)

 LIBRARY OF AMERICA is an independent nonprofit cultural organization founded in 1979 to preserve our nation’s literary heritage by publishing, and keeping permanently in print, America’s best and most significant writing.
 The Library of America series includes more than 300 volumes to date, authoritative editions that average 1,000 pages in length, feature cloth covers, sewn bindings, and ribbon markers, and are printed on premium acid-free paper that will last for centuries.

-People Who Read Albert Murray: Collected Essays & Memoirs (LOA #284) Also Read
+Buy other books like Albert Murray: Collected Essays & Memoirs (LOA #284)

 “Albert Murray’s best nonfiction has been gathered in a plump and welcome volume from the Library of America. . . .
 His writing about racism can prickle your skin. . . .
 To paraphrase Murray’s praise of Ellison’s Invisible Man, reading this book is like watching someone take a 12-bar blues song and score it for a full orchestra.” — Dwight Garner, The New York Times